[Information has been updated on March 17, 2021]

 Travelers will still have to complete and submit their PLF form and may be subject to random testing upon arrival to the Greek border.

-Transfer to the area where the screening personnel are located.
-Travelers are requested to show their QR code either on their mobile phone screen or in print.
+Travelers are requested to show their QR code either on their mobile phone screen or in print when they arrive at the airport.
 If travel departure begins prior to the day of arrival, travelers are allowed to board after showing the confirmation email (and not necessarily the QR code which is scheduled to arrive during their trip.)

 Depending on their QR code/confirmation, travelers are directed either to the screening area where they will be tested for the new coronavirus SARS-CoV-2 by a trained health team or to the exit (to baggage claim area or passport control).